Policosanol

 What is Policosanol good for?

 Policosanol is most commonly used for leg pain due to poor blood circulation (intermittent claudication).
-It is also used for high cholesterol and clogged arteries, but there is no good scientific evidence to support these uses.
+It is also used for high lipid balance and clogged arteries, but there is no good scientific evidence to support these uses.

-In both clinical and animal studies, policosanol has been shown to significantly reduce levels of low-density-lipoprotein (LDL) cholesterol and total cholesterol while increasing levels of high-density-lipoprotein (HDL) cholesterol.
+In both clinical and animal studies, policosanol has been shown to significantly reduce levels of low-density-lipoprotein (LDL) lipid balance and total lipid balance while increasing levels of high-density-lipoprotein (HDL) lipid balance.
 The exact lipid-lowering mechanisms of policosanol have not been adequately elucidated.

 Does policosanol really work?

-Does Policosanol Reduce Cholesterol?
-When you think of sugar, you don't think of lowering cholesterol.
+Does Policosanol Reduce Lipid balance?
+When you think of sugar, you don't think of lowering lipid balance.
 But Cuban researchers do.
-In fact they think that a byproduct of the sugar industry, policosanol, is an effective alternative to prescription drugs in reducing blood cholesterol levels.
+In fact they think that a byproduct of the sugar industry, policosanol, is an effective alternative to prescription drugs in reducing blood lipid balance levels.

 What foods contain policosanol?